martinrist/practical-haskell/chapter03/README.md

     flip :: (a -> b -> c) -> (b -> a -> c)
     flip f = \x y -> f y z
     ```

+## More about Modules

+### Module imports

+- Module imports allow definitions from one module to be used in another.

+- The most basic way to import a module brings into scope all the definitions
+  and makes them available for use as if they were declared in the importing
+  module:

+    ```haskell
+    module PracticalHaskell.Chapter03.MoreModules where

+    import Data.List

+    permutationsStartingWith :: Char -> String -> [String]
+    permutationsStartingWith letter
+        = filter (\l -> head l == letter) . permutations
+    ```

+- To prevent name clashes, we can selectively import only certain definitions:

+    ```haskell
+    module PracticalHaskell.Chapter03.MoreModules where

+    import Data.List (permutations, subsequence)

+    -- remaining definitions unchanged
+    ```

+- Or we can import everything except specified definitions:

+    ```haskell
+    module PracticalHaskell.Chapter03.MoreModules where

+    import Data.List hiding (head, tail)

+    -- remaining definitions unchanged
+    ```

+- ADTs have two pieces of information, the type and its constructors, so imports
+  are specified using `Type(ListOfConstructors)`:

+    ```haskell
+    module PracticalHaskell.Chapter03.MoreModules where

+    import DataTypes (Client())                   -- only type, no constructors import DataTypes (Client(GovOrg, Individual)) -- only specified constructors import DataTypes (Client(..))                 -- all constructors
+    ```

+- _Qualified imports_ require prefixing the function with its full module name
+  when used:

+    ```haskell
+    module PracticalHaskell.Chapter03.MoreModules where

+    import qualified Data.List (filter, permutations)

+    permutationsStartingWith :: Char -> String -> [String]
+    permutationsStartingWith letter
+        = Data.List.filter (\l -> head l == letter) .
+Data.List.permutations
+    ```

+- With qualified imports, the package name can be shortened:

+    ```haskell
+    module PracticalHaskell.Chapter03.MoreModules where

+    import qualified Data.List as L

+    permutationsStartingWith :: Char -> String -> [String]
+    permutationsStartingWith letter
+        = L.filter (\l -> head l == letter) .
+L.permutations
+    ```

+### Smart Constructors & Views

+- As well as controlling which othe rmodules to _import_, it's possible to
+  control which declarations in the current module are _exported_, by adding the
+  export list as part of the `module` declaration:

+    ```haskell
+    module M (f) where

+    f = ...
+    g = ...
+    ```

+- With data types, there are several options for exporting, as for importing:
+    - Just the type, not the constructor - thereby disallowing creation of
+      values using the constructor.
+    - The type and some subset of constructors.
+    - The type and all its constructors.

+- When discussing the [_default values
+  idiom_](../chapter02/README.md#the-default-values-idiom) previously, there was
+  no way to restrict the creation of `ConnOptions` values using the constructor.
+  Now we can export only the datatype:

+    ```haskell
+    module PracticalHaskell.Chapter02.Records (ConnOptinos(), connDefault) where

+    -- Remaining declarations unchanged
+    ```

+- This introduces the idea of _smart constructors_.
+Consider a `Range` type
+  representing a closed integer range between `a` and `b`, with the invariant `a
+  <= b`:

+    ```haskell
+    data Range = Range Integer Integer deriving Show
+    ```

+- This won't prevent us creating invalid ranges:

+    ```haskell
+    > Range 10 5
+    Range 10 5
+    ```

+- As an alternative, we create a _smart constructor_ function `range` that
+  performs the check:

+    ```haskell
+    range :: Integer -> Integer -> Range
+    range a b = if a <= b
+                   then Range a b
+                   else error "a must be <= b"

+    > range 5 10
+    Range 5 10

+    > range 10 5
+    *** Exception: a must be <= b
+    ```

+- Then we just export the `Range` type without constructors, and the smart
+  constructor:

+    ```haskell
+    module PracticalHaskell.Chapter03.Ranges (Range(), range) where

+    -- Remaining definitions
+    ```

+- However, code in other modules that attempts to pattern match on the `Range`
+  constructor won't compile:

+    ```haskell
+    module PracticalHaskell.Chapter03.RangesClient where

+    import PracticalHaskell.Chapter03.Ranges

+    -- This function won't compile because `Range` is inaccessible -- prettyRange :: Range -> String
+    -- prettyRange (Range a b) = "[" ++ show a ++ ", " ++ show b ++ "]"
+    ```

+- The solution is to create a new data type encoding the observed values of that
+  type and use views when pattern matching:

+    ```haskell
+    module PracticalHaskell.Chapter03.Ranges
+        (Range(), range, RangeObs(..), r) where

+    -- Other definitions for `Range` and `range` unchanged

+    data RangeObs = R Integer Integer deriving Show

+    -- This will be used in the view pattern r :: Range -> RangeObs
+    r (Range a b) = R a b
+    ```

+    ```haskell
+    {-# LANGUAGE ViewPatterns #-}

+    module PracticalHaskell.Chapter03.RangesClient where

+    import PracticalHaskell.Chapter03.Ranges

+    prettyRange :: Range -> String
+    prettyRange rng = case rng of
+                           (r -> R a b) -> "[" ++ show a ++ ", " ++ show b ++ "]"
+    ```

+- We can use a _pattern synonym_ to encapsulate this packaging and unpackaging
+  of `Range` values so that our consumer doesn't need to be aware of its
+  implementation:

+    ```haskell
+    {-# LANGUAGE PatternSynonyms #-}

+    module PracticalHaskell.Chapter03.RangesSynonyms
+        (Range(), range, pattern R) where

+    -- Other definitions for `Range` and `range` unchanged

+    pattern R :: Integer -> Integer -> Range
+    pattern R a b <- Range a b
+      where R a b = range a b
+    ```

+    ```haskell
+    module PracticalHaskell.Chapter03.RangesSynonymsClient where

+    import PracticalHaskell.Chapter03.RangesSynonyms

+    prettyRange :: Range -> String
+    prettyRange (R a b) = "[" ++ show a ++ ", " ++ show b ++ "]"
+    ```